clemenko/sr_tools/workshop/README.md

 # Now lets create the yamls from `roxctl`.
 # This will output to a directory `central-bundle`
 # -- don't forget to add `--offline` to this command if you are offline --
-roxctl central generate k8s pvc --storage-class longhorn --size 30 --license stackrox.lic --enable-telemetry=false --lb-type none --admission-controller-listen-on-updates --create-admission-controller
+roxctl central generate k8s pvc --storage-class longhorn --size 30 --license stackrox.lic --enable-telemetry=false --lb-type none -p Pa22word

 # make note that the admin password for the platform is here
 cat central-bundle/password